Career

 Be sure to follow us to stay updated.

-How to become an EPA?
+How to become a EPA?

 Are you curious about the newest technological advancements?
 Do you like to read, write and analyze?
 Do you like meeting innovative and bright people?
 Do you want to combine your scientic skills with IP law?
 And above all are you ready for an intellectual challenge?